Albert0i/MoreOnQueryingChinese/README.md

 ![alt wc](img/wc.JPG)

-To disregard the duplicated occurrences of a token in sentences, use [ZCARD](https://redis.io/docs/latest/commands/zcard/) instead:
+To disregard the repeated occurrences of a token in a sentence, use [ZCARD](https://redis.io/docs/latest/commands/zcard/) instead:
 ```
         promises.push(redis.zAdd(
                     'fts:chinese:wc', {